 Diocese of Albany v.
 Vullo

 In 2017, the New York State Department of Financial Services mandated that employers cover abortions in their employee health insurance plans.
-Immediately, a diverse coalition of religious groups that includes contemplative goat-herding Anglican nuns asked the New York state courts to protect them from this regulation that would force them to violate their deepest religious convictions about the sanctity of life.
+Following the order, a diverse coalition of religious groups that includes contemplative goat-herding Anglican nuns asked the New York state courts to protect them from this regulation that would force them to violate their deepest religious convictions about the sanctity of life.
 But the New York state courts refused.
 Now represented by Becket and Jones Day, the religious groups are asking the U.S. Supreme Court to step in and protect the right of their churches and ministries to teach and serve without being forced to fund abortions.

 Share this Case

 Pushing the envelope beyond the contraceptive mandate